Man-portable air-defense system: Missile types

 A Starstreak SAM fired from a M1097 AN/TWQ-1 Avenger Air Defense platform.

 Infrared

-Infrared homing missiles are designed to home-in on a heat source on an aircraft, typically the engine exhaust plume, and detonate a warhead in or near the heat source to disable the aircraft or to simply burst it into flames.
+Infrared homing missiles are designed to home-in on a heat source on an aircraft, typically the engine exhaust plume, and detonate a warhead near the heat source to destroy or otherwise damage the aircraft.
 These missiles use passive guidance, meaning that they do not emit heat signatures, making them difficult to detect by aircraft employing countermeasure systems.